mialkin/docs/csharp/memory/garbage collector.md

 ### Generation 2

 This generation contains long-lived objects.
+Application level singletons generally migrate to generation 2.

 Objects in generation 2 that survive a collection remain in generation 2 until they are determined to be unreachable in a future collection.